 COLA Highbury Grove, Islington joined MiSST in 2013.
 We are proud to be the founding MiSST school and enjoy hosting workshops and events for young musicians across North London.

-There are currently 588 students on the Andrew Lloyd Webber Programme studying violin, viola and flute in core classes and all orchestral instruments in MSS (Music Specialist School)
+In the coming year we will have 670 students on the Andrew Lloyd Webber Programme studying violin, viola and flute in Music For All classes, and many different orchestral instruments in Music Specialist School.

 "Music has the power to transform and shape lives.
 It connects individuals and for our students it integrates them into the wider life of the school.
 Music builds character - resilience, discipline and confidence.
 The access to a classical music education that MiSST provides is second to none and is an aspect of our provision that we are most proud of - because it makes a daily difference.
 Whether our students are beginners or accomplished performers, the programmes that MiSST provides cater for all, challenge all and support all.
 All young people should have the opportunity to learn to play a musical instrument and MiSST has made that possible for the students of Highbury Grove."